gnelabs/NateTradeOpeningRange/README.md

 ```

 ## Monitoring computation progress and lifecycling data to MySQL.

+Since both Redis and MySQL are directly accessible

 ``` python
 from time import sleep
 from backtest.reaper import lifecycle_result_data